SoumenBaral/DjangoRestAPIDoc/README.md

 ```

 - register the app
-    - It is mendatory to register the app after create App Everytime
+    - It is mandatory to register the app after create App every time

 ```bash
  INSTALLED_APPS = [